strapi/documentation/docusaurus/docs/dev-docs/configurations/guides/access-cast-environment-variables.md

 ---
-title: How to access and cast environment variables
+title: Access and cast environment variables
 # description: todo
-displayed_sidebar: devDocsSidebar
+displayed_sidebar: devDocsConfigSidebar
 ---

 # How to access and cast environment variables